microsoft/WSL-DistroLauncher/ROADMAP.md

 Status: Preliminary

-- Switch to WLinux's own repos to serve wslu and wlinux-setup.
+- Switch to WLinux's own repos to provide wslu and wlinux-setup.
 - Package wlinux-setup in .deb in repo and use apt to update instead of GitHub.

 ## Release 1.5